UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 1. After executing the `DepositAsset` command from the above, the NFT will be minted inside the *Staging Area*.
 2. The derivative NFT remains in the *Staging Area* until one of the following actions is performed by the owner of the NFT:
     * The owner passes the NFT and the off-chain provided metadata blob through the *Clearance Procedure*.
-To do so, the owner should call the `check_in` extrinsic, with the following parameters:
+To do so, the owner should call the `check_in` extrinsic with the following parameters:
         * `xc_asset_id`: the `AssetId` of the NFT
         * `metadata_blob`: the SCALE-encoded metadata container of the NFT